Jeffrey-Le/Workout-Tracker/README.md

   psql -h localhost -U test_user -d workout_tracker_test
   ```

+TIP: The database name is case-sensitive.
+However, uppercase database names are converted to lowercase letters when creating a database.

 - **Through the API**: Ensure your backend API is set up to read database connection details from `.env`.

 ---